syncfusion-content/wpf-docs/wpf/Ribbon/Run-time-Features.md

 Essential Tool WPF is enhanced with HelpText option.
 Users can add help text in ScreenTip.
 A line separator separates the Screen tip information from help text.

-> Note: When no HelpText is set the HelpText area and line separator get automatically hidden.
+N> When no HelpText is set the HelpText area and line separator get automatically hidden.